0brain/nbu_privat_currency_sale/README.md

 #   ...
 # ]
 ```
-3. Return sale rate information about all currency from National Bank of Ukraine and from PrivatBank in certain date range
+3. Return sale rate information about all currency from National Bank of Ukraine and from PrivatBank in certain date range:
 ```commandline
 from datetime import datetime
 from nbu_privat_currency_sale import nbu_privat_currency_info_in_date_range